amphio/checklists/README.md

 #Checklists
-A simple game to get things done right...
+A simple tool to get things done right.
-...inspired by Atul Gawande's checklist manifesto

-###To play the game
+###To run some checklists
 1. Launch Terminal
 2. cd to checklists/
 3. python checklists.py